Brian Boyd named director of UNC Frank Porter Graham Child Development Institute

 For almost six decades, FPG has been a leader in generating knowledge, informing policies, and supporting practices to promote positive developmental and educational outcomes for children of all backgrounds and all abilities from the earliest years.

-One of largest pan-campus centers and institutes at UNC, FPG is home to more than 200 scientists, specialists, and scholars working on more than 65 projects covering a broad range of disciplines, including autism and developmental disabilities; physical, social, and emotional health; early care and education; early intervention and special education; racial, ethnic, linguistic, cultural, and socioeconomic diversity; prevention science, and more.
+One of the largest pan-campus centers and institutes at UNC, FPG is home to more than 200 scientists, specialists, and scholars working on more than 65 projects covering a broad range of disciplines, including autism and developmental disabilities; physical, social, and emotional health; early care and education; early intervention and special education; racial, ethnic, linguistic, cultural, and socioeconomic diversity; prevention science, and more.
 The Institute and its people make a daily impact on children and families throughout North Carolina, the nation, and around the world.

 “As one of the nation's foremost multidisciplinary centers devoted to the study of children from infancy to adolescence, every day my FPG colleagues and I work to strengthen and accelerate the translation of research to evidence-based practices and policies to help ensure that all children and families thrive,” says Boyd, “And I am thrilled to continue this work together.”